-&lt;sup>18 IIROC is the national self-regulatory organization (SRO) which oversees all investment dealers and trading activity on debt and equity marketplaces in Canada.
+IIROC is the national self-regulatory organization (SRO) which oversees all investment dealers and trading activity on debt and equity marketplaces in Canada.
 It is a recognized SRO in all 10 provinces in Canada and is subject to regulation and oversight by the CSA.

-&lt;sup>19 CIPF is an investor compensation protection fund that is sponsored by IIROC and approved by the CSA.
+CIPF is an investor compensation protection fund that is sponsored by IIROC and approved by the CSA.

-from the customer pool fund and any remaining assets in the insolvent estate, the assets are allocated among the customers on a pro rata basis.
-CIPF, which works in conjunction with IIROC and the bankruptcy trustee, provides protection to eligible customers for losses up to \$1 million per account.
+the benefit of the customers, which are entitled to a pro rata share of the customer pool fund according to their respective "net equity" claims as a priority claim before the general creditors are paid.
+To the extent there is a shortfall in customer recovery from the customer pool fund and any remaining assets in the insolvent estate, the assets are allocated among the customers on a pro rata basis.
+CIPF, which works in conjunction with IIROC and the bankruptcy trustee,20 provides protection to eligible customers for losses up to \$1 million per account.21